Urigo/angular-meteor/README.md

 - [tonekk:angular-moment](https://github.com/tonekk/meteor-angular-moment) empowers angular-meteor with [angularMoment](https://github.com/urish/angular-moment) module.
 - [civilframe:angular-jade](https://github.com/civilframe/meteor-angular-jade) enables the usage of JADE files in place of HTML files.
 Files ending in *.ng.jade and will be compiled to *.html.

-Feel free to make angular-meteor module smart packages, and please contact [urigo](https://github.com/urigo) if you would like your package to be listed here as well.
-Be sure to be compatible with Meteor 0.9.0 and above and it's packaging system!
+Feel free to make more Angular packages and add them to that list as well.

 ### Acknowledgement